Why This Story Feels So Relevant

 Forever is a modern reimagining of The Picture of Dorian Gray by Oscar Wilde.
 It tells the story of a man who clings to youth while the world around him changes.
 Set against the world of rock music and the backdrop of American history, it explores youth, fame, and the choices that shape a person’s life.

 At its heart, the musical is about the moments we carry and the cost of chasing an idealized image.
-Dorian’s journey is a mirror for the audience, reflecting the lure of temptation, the weight of love and loss, and the unsettling truth that legend often outshines the ife that created it.
+Dorian’s journey is a mirror for the audience, reflecting the lure of temptation, the weight of love and loss, and the unsettling truth that legend often outshines the life that created it.

-From first rehearsals to Broadway, Forever gets built one step at a time.
+Support the showFrom first rehearsals to Broadway, Forever gets built one step at a time.
 You can follow our progress and see exactly where we are today.

 First Workshop